-“I absolutely love the versatility of this color,” says hairstylist Brianna Evans of Kansas.
+“I absolutely love the versatility of this golden brown color,” says hairstylist Brianna Evans of Kansas.
 “You don’t have to curl it to get the dimension.
 It can be straight, wavy, natural, thrown up into a messy bun, or even a sleek pony.
 With the proper placement, the thick, color-melted pieces beg for a second look at every angle with any style!”

 It has rich, dark tones that give the smooth caramel accents the chance to pop.
 Long, texturized layers and face-framing pieces add interest to women who have a hard time achieving volume or movement in the hair.

 This color is great for ladies who are wanting a little less upkeep.
 Evans explains, “For those who have naturally dark hair, you’re able to grow out your roots without harsh lines.
 For those who are wanting to continue to cover pesky grey hairs, it gives you the option of an in-between appointment where you just get a root touch up and gloss.”

 This blended caramel and dark chestnut hair was made by balayage for easy maintenance and a more lived-in result.
 It was created by master stylist Danielle Deamelio of Massachusetts.